 Atricom

 Set right in Stanthorpe, this property offers a range of apartments from two bedrooms up to four-bedroom options for larger groups and families.
-It’s perfect for those looking to self-cater their trip with all the local produce, plus they’re also pet-friendly if you like to travel with your pooch.
+It’s perfect for those looking to self-cater their trip with local produce and specialties from the markets, and they’re also pet-friendly if you like to travel with your pooch.

 Ridgemill Estate